 Last week my school received a visit from the Honourable Judith Guichon, the Lieutenant Governor of British Columbia.
 The lieutenant governor the representative of Queen Elizabeth II in BC.
 The visit followed the expected protocols–teachers dressed formally; Her Honour was accompanied by an Aide-de-Camp in full RCMP dress uniform; she entered the assembly in a processional and various other formalities were followed; we sang the national anthem and “God Save the Queen.”

-One of the reasons we might question the role of royalty is because we have this idea that “all men are created equal”–that equality is a desired end–and that, therefore, democracy is some how the best sort of government.
-Royalty and democracy don’t go together.
+One of the reasons some might question the value of royalty, indeed the whole English aristocracy, is because we believe in equality.
+We have come to accept equality as a foundational truth and a desired end.
+It follows that democracy is the best sort of government, and aristocracy and democracy don’t go together.

-Winston Churchill said that “Democracy is the worst form of government, except for all the others.”
-For Democracy to work people would need to be good and wise, and they are neither.
+But we would do well to remember Winston Churchill’s quip that “Democracy is the worst form of government, except for all the others.”
+Democracy doesn’t work very well because it needs a citizenry that is good and wise, and people are usually neither.
 The reason democracy is better than all other forms of government is because it takes the fact of human depravity and decentralizes it.

 I do not think that equality is one of those things (like wisdom or happiness) which are good simply in themselves and for their own sakes.
 I think it is in the same class as medicine, which is good because we are ill, or clothes which are good because we are no longer innocent.